-For our Cable Business, we typically enter into raw material supply contracts on a project-by-project basis based on the projects' delivery schedule.
-Our suppliers for the Cable Business generally require us to make a down payment of approximately 80% out of the total contract value upon signing the supplier contracts (typically within 30 days) and the remaining balance is payable upon receipt of delivery.
-Such high percentage of prepayments are common in the industry we operate because suppliers tailor make our supplies in accordance with our specifications, according to Frost & Sullivan.
+For our Cable Business, we typically enter into raw material supply contracts on a project-by-project basis.
+Our suppliers for the Cable Business generally require us to make a down payment of approximately 80% out of the total contract value upon signing the supplier contracts and the remaining balance is payable upon receipt of delivery.